oarepo/invenio-typing-stubs/README.md

 k.
 Please also run `.venv/bin/mypy --check-untyped-defs --ignore-missing-imports --follow-imports=silent file.pyi`
    after each file to make sure that the stubs are ok.

+l.
+It seems that some tools can not see reexported symbols in __init__.py if they are correctly imported as from x import y as y.
+To work around this, please copy the __all__ list from the original module into the stub.

+m.
+To add lines to file_list.txt, do not use bash & echo command, edit the file directly.

 After you have processed a file, please add its name to file_list.txt, so that we do not check it again.